versvs/ttrss2scuttle/README.md

 RECOMMENDED INSTALLATION
 ========================
-1. Recommended: Download the latestest tagged version.
+1. Recommended: Download the latest tagged version.
 Right now, it is v1.1: https://github.com/versvs/ttrss2scuttle/archive/v1.1.zip
 2. Uncompress the files.
 3. Edit the Line 18 of the "/semanticscuttle/semanticscuttle.js" file and update the share_url value with that of the URL for your Semantic Scuttle instance.
 4. Save changes and upload the "/semanticscuttle" folder and all of its content to the "/plugins" folder inside your Tiny Tiny RSS installation.